mia-platform/documentation/versioned_docs/version-5.x.x/release_notes/platform_releasenotes.md

 }
 ```

-Create the configuration from the dev-console (from the website, commit the configuration to upgrade all services).
+Create the configuration from the Console (from the website, commit the configuration to upgrade all services).
 This will create an headless service called `export-service` pointing to `multitenant` namespace.
 To view an example of the created service, [click here](https://git.tools.mia-platform.eu/clients/demo/configuration/blob/test/configuration/export-service.service.yml).

 **Custom plugin templates**